 This section describes how to create an agent profile in the AM admin UI.
 Alternatively, create agent profiles by using the /realm-config/agents/WebAgent/{id} endpoint in the REST API.
-Learn more from REST API explorer C in AM's Getting started with REST.
+Learn more in REST API explorer in AM's REST guide.